mitchell-lang/docs/tutorials/vignettes.md

 The previous tutorial introduced you to the basic syntax and data structures found in Mitchell.
-In this tutorial, we'll use these elements to write programs.
-We've chosen three representative examples to highlight core Mitchell functionality that you're likely to find useful when developing your solutions.
+In this tutorial, we'll use these elements to write useful programs.
+We've chosen a few representative examples to highlight core Mitchell functionality that you're likely to find useful when developing your solutions.

 1. Generated Toc
 {:toc}